lzhao9546/Git_Room/README.md

 This is a version library for learing Git.

-This is the newly added content.
+Git is a distributed version control system.

+Git is free software distributed under the GPL.